tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-mailer.md

 ---

-For testing we need to cover three basic boundaries
+For testing we need to cover three boundaries

 1. Verification of the input SendgridRequest object
 2. Creation of a correct SendGrid API request based on the SendgridRequest
 3. Calling the API and handling any response

 ---
-#### Verification of the input SendgridRequest object
+#### Example - Verification of the input SendgridRequest object

-Since we want to test many scenarios, we'll use a parameterized test and pass several different scenarios into the same test.
+Since we want to test many scenarios, we'll use a parameterized test and pass several scenarios into the same test.

 ```java
 private static Stream<Arguments> payloadProvider() {